 SERP stands for Search Engine Results Page and it refers to the results that show up on your screen after you type in a query to Google or another search engine.
 SERPs often combine a few different types of content, such as paid advertisements, organic text, images, videos, or rich answers–such as Quick Answers.
-The types of content that show up on the SERP depend upon the type of query the user made and how Google believes it will be best answered.
+The types of content that show up in the SERPs depend upon the type of query the user made and how Google believes it will be best answered.

-The SERP is your opportunity to show the user that your site has value to offer them through an engaging title and inviting page description.
+The SERP is your SEO opportunity to show the user that your site has value to offer them through an engaging title and inviting page description.

-The order that the pages appear is determined by a complex algorithm that is carefully guarded by the search engine itself.
+The order that the pages appear in the SERPs is determined by a complex algorithm that is carefully guarded by the search engine itself.
 Although we do not have access to the algorithm, we know that it judges sites based upon hundreds of criteria that help to determine the relevance and value of a particular web page.
 Sometimes, Google will also confirm to webmasters that they have made changes to their algorithm and offer some insights into how that update impacted the SERPs.
 This was true when they made major changes such as RankBrain, the Mobile Update, the Penguin update, and the Panda update.

 What are the factors that impact what users see on SERPs?

 Although location has the heaviest impact on local queries, it is important to note that local queries comprise a sizable portion of online traffic.
-Mobile updates now account for more than half of all online traffic and 88% of smartphone users and 84% of tablet users say that they use their devices to conduct local searches.
-Local results also have a sizable impact of sales.
+Mobile-first index updates now account for more than half of all online traffic and 88% of smartphone users and 84% of tablet users say that they use their devices to conduct local searches.
+Local search results also have a sizable impact of sales.
 About half of smartphone users will visit a store within twenty-four hours of a local search and 78% of local-mobile searches result in purchases.